 Meridian families, please refer to the time on campus schedule embedded in our internal communication for daily grade level assignments.
 We will not be publishing this information publicly.
 If you are a prospective family and would like more information, please contact our enrollment team.

 Any student who needs to remain home for any reason will be able to engage in online learning.
 We will be providing more information on all of the aspects of continuous online learning, which will include streaming of on campus instruction.

-It is our intention to provide afternoon Extended Day by staggering the arrival of a second staff member that will be assigned to a consistent cohort of students.
+When we return to campus, it is our intention to provide afternoon Extended Day by staggering the arrival of a second staff member that will be assigned to a consistent cohort of students.
 Further, we will be offering a limited amount of Extended Day care during online learning.
 Extended Day care during online learning will be prioritized for anyone who cannot work remotely.
 If we determine that we have the space and the staff necessary to support sibling families who may be more impacted by a hybrid schedule, we will take that into consideration.
 We plan to continue to offer afternoon extended day programming from 3:00-5:30 in the afternoons.
 We will provide more information regarding Extended Day sign up and dismissal procedures in the next few weeks.
 Due to space and staffing constraints, Extended Day will not be available on an intermittent basis, and will not be available before school at this time.

 We will be working with each individual specialist to develop the best delivery of their program, and it will likely look different for each class.
 In addition, field trips will be evaluated and postponed to a time when illness transmission is not happening broadly.